 This paper is organised as follows.
-We describe the data and how we calculate the distance to filaments in Section~\ref{sec:data}, the results in Section~\ref{sec:result}, the discussion in Section~\ref{sec:discussion}, and the conclusion in Section~\ref{sec:conclusion}.
+We describe the data and how we calculated the distance to filaments in Section~\ref{sec:data}.
+The results are given in Section~\ref{sec:result}, the discussion in Section~\ref{sec:discussion}, and the conclusion in Section~\ref{sec:conclusion}.
 Throughout the paper, the distance to the filament is in the comoving unit of $\mpchi$.

-\section{Data and Methods}
+\section{Data and methods}

-\subsection{\textsc{NeutralUniverseMachine} Model}
+\subsection{\textsc{NeutralUniverseMachine} model}

-The \textsc{NeutralUniverseMachine}\footnote{\url{https://halos.as.arizona.edu/UniverseMachine/DR1/Gas_Masses_NeutralUniverseMachine/}} (hereafter NUM) model \citep{Guo2023} is an empirical model that can predict the evolution of neutral hydrogen (both \hi and $\rm H_2$) at $0<z<6$ self-consistently.
-It is based on \textsc{UniverseMachine} \citep{Behroozi2019}, which successfully reproduces observational galaxy properties, especially galaxy and halo assembly correlation, quenched fraction, and star formation over $0<z<10$.
-As in UniverseMachine, the NUM model uses the Bolshoi–Planck N-body simulation \citep{Klypin2016} with a side length of $250\mpchi$.
-It adopts a flat Lambda cold dark matter cosmology with $\Omega_{\rm m}= 0.307$, $h = 0.678$, $\Omega_{\rm b} = 0.048$ and $\sigma_{\rm 8} = 0.823$.
-The mass resolution of dark-matter particles is $2.3 \times 10^{8}\msun$ and it uses the ROCKSTAR halo finder \citep{Behroozi2013b} to define dark-matter halos and CONSISTENT TREES algorithm \citep{Behroozi2013a} to construct halo merger trees.
+The \textsc{NeutralUniverseMachine}\footnote{\url{https://halos.as.arizona.edu/UniverseMachine/DR1/Gas_Masses_NeutralUniverseMachine/}} (hereafter NUM) model \citep{Guo2023} is an empirical model that can self-consistently predict the evolution of neutral hydrogen (both \hi and $\rm H_2$) at $0<z<6$.
+It is based on \textsc{UniverseMachine} \citep{Behroozi2019}, which successfully reproduces observational galaxy properties, especially galaxy and halo assembly correlation, the quenched fraction, and star formation over $0<z<10$.
+As in UniverseMachine, the NUM model uses the Bolshoi–Planck N-body simulation \citep{Klypin2016} with a side length of $250~\mpchi$.
+It adopts a flat Lambda cold dark matter ($\Lambda$CDM) cosmology with $\Omega_{\rm m}= 0.307$, $h = 0.678$, $\Omega_{\rm b} = 0.048,$ and $\sigma_{\rm 8} = 0.823$.
+The mass resolution of dark-matter particles is $2.3 \times 10^{8}\msun$.
+The ROCKSTAR halo finder \citep{Behroozi2013b} is applied to define dark-matter haloes, and the CONSISTENT TREES algorithm \citep{Behroozi2013a} is used to construct halo merger trees.

-In NUM, the \hi mass ($M_{\rm \hj}$) within a halo or subhalo is determined as a function of its own halo virial mass ($M_{\rm vir}$), halo formation time ($z_{\rm form}$), star formation rate (SFR) and redshift (z) as follows:
+In NUM, the \hi mass ($M_{\rm \hj}$) within a halo or sub-halo is determined as a function of its halo virial mass ($M_{\rm vir}$), halo formation time ($z_{\rm form}$), SFR, and redshift (z) as follows: